tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 <a href="https://www.yelp.com/developers/documentation/v2/search_api"><img src="{{ "/images_api/yelpparameters.png" | prepend: site.baseurl }}" alt="Yelp parameters" /></a>

 You can format the values in a variety of ways.
-If you're using a definition list or other non-table format, you probably have styles that make these values easily readable.
+If you're using a definition list or other non-table format, you should develop styles that make the values easily readable.

+## Four types of parameters

+REST APIs have four types of parameters:

+*  **Path parameters**: Parameters that appear within the path of the endpoint, before the query string (`?`)
+*  **Query string parameters**: Parameters that appear in the query string of the endpoint, after the `?`.
+*  **Request body parameters**: Parameters that are included in the request body.
+Usually submitted as JSON.
+*  **Header parameters**: Parameters that are included in the request header.
+Usually header parameters relate to authorization.

 ## Data types indicate the format for the values

-It's important to list the data type for each parameter because APIs may not process the parameter correctly if it's the wrong data type or if it's not in the right format.
+It's important to list the data type for each parameter because APIs may not process the parameter correctly if it's the wrong data type or wrong format.
 These data types are the most common:

 * **string**: An alphanumeric sequence of letters and possibly numbers.
 * **integer**: A whole number &mdash; can be positive or negative.